Stefinkunii/Stefinkunii/README.md

 - 👋 Hi, I’m @Stefinkunii
-- 👀 I’m interested gaming and coding languages (phython, typescript etc)
+- 👀 I’m interested gaming and coding languages (phython etc)
 - 🌱 I’m currently learning Phython and web desinging web3.0 and much more related to AI
 -  Currently at beginner in coding